datastax/sstable-to-arrow/README.md

 - deduplication?
 - timing / load testing
 - collect statistics on speed of different approaches
-- test with larger datasets
+- test with larger datasets (bigger vs larger than memory)